Academic Catalog

 ART 26900 Intermediate Print Media: Selected Topics (LA)

 Content topics vary in order to engage students in different approaches to contemporary printmaking.
 Building upon the skills and content work begun in their introductory printmaking classes, students will deepen their approach to creating multiples in a variety of new ways.
-May be repeated once for a total of Prerequisites: Any ART 16xxx.
+Prerequisites: Any ART 16xxx.
 (IRR)

 4 Credits